Skip to content

 typescript

-// Tool A and Tool B both read count: 0
+// Tool A and Tool B both seed count from the committed base: 0

-// Final count depends on which completes last!
+// Final count is last-write-wins: depends on which staged write promotes last.

 Sub-Agent Isolation